ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

-Now that we have a sense of the total estimated costs for BC students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for Bridgewater College students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of BC seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Bridgewater College was $36,413 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Bridgewater College seem more manageable.

-What will attending BC really cost you?
+What will attending Bridgewater College really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
-You can find the BC's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+You can find the Bridgewater College's net cost calculator on their website.

 Bridgewater College Tuition Payment Plans